 Phone +32 2 706 87 01

 Once a producer is registered in the EU Member States where they market products, the next step is the collection of WEEE materials.
-The collection companies will receive the WEEE, log the weight of materials collected and the producer who should receive credit.
+The collection companies will receive the WEEE, log the weight of materials collected, and the producer should receive credit.